carenalgas/popochiu/docs/src/getting-started/creating-a-game-stub.md

 Enough talk, let's see them in action.

-Since we already created a "_Background_" for our scene, you should now at this point how to create a new prop.
+Since we already created a "_Background_" for our scene, you should know at this point how to create a new prop.
 Click on the **Create Prop** button in the tab room of the Popochiu dock, name it "_ToyCar_" and this time, check out the **Will have interaction** option (_27_).

 ![Name the prop](../assets/images/getting-started/game_stub-room-17-p_creation_popup.png "Toy car will be interactive")